lijunle/Vsxmd/Vsxmd/Vsxmd.md

 ##### Summary

 Complement a type unit if the member unit `group` does not have one.
-One member unit group has the same `TypeName`.
+One member unit group has the same [TypeName](#P-Vsxmd.Units.MemberUnit.TypeName).

 ##### Returns